ARAIDevHub/arai_ai_agents/docs/about-llms.md

   1. Prompt: “Explain how to solve this math problem step by step, then provide the final answer.”
   2. The model outputs a *reasoning chain* (hidden or partially visible) and a final solution.

-In short, **CoT** is more about unveiling the reasoning process. **Prompt Chaining** is about splitting tasks into multiple sequential steps. **ARIA** primarily uses *Prompt Chaining* but can combine CoT for more in-depth reasoning within each step.
+In short, **CoT** is more about unveiling the reasoning process. **Prompt Chaining** is about splitting tasks into multiple sequential steps. **ARAI** primarily uses *Prompt Chaining* but can combine CoT for more in-depth reasoning within each step.

 ---